-[59] L. Cao, B. Xia, O. Maysam, J. Li, H. Xie, and N. Birbaumer, “A synchronous motor imagery based neural physiological paradigm for brain computer interface speller,” Frontiers in human neuroscience, vol. 11, p.
+[42] L. Cao, B. Xia, O. Maysam, J. Li, H. Xie, and N. Birbaumer, “A synchronous motor imagery based neural physiological paradigm for brain computer interface speller,” Frontiers in human neuroscience, vol. 11, p.
 74, 2017.

-[60] H. J. Baek, M. H. Chang, J. Heo, and K. S. Park, “Enhancing the usability of brain-computer interface systems,” Computational intelligence and neuroscience, vol. 2019, 2019.
+[43] M. Aljalal, R. Djemal, and S. Ibrahim, “Robot navigation using a brain computer interface based on motor imagery,” Journal of Medical and Biological Engineering, vol. 39, no. 4, pp. 508–522, 2019.

 5. In the datasets used in this paper, data were recorded with different numbers of electrodes.
 I am confused about how to apply the method to these data with different channels.
 I hope that the authors could make it more clear in the revised version.
 [Berdakh, do you have these info to add?]
 Additional Questions: Does the paper contribute to the body of knowledge?: Yes, but the authors need to explain their contributions more clearly.
 Is the paper technically sound?: Yes.
 Is the subject matter presented in a comprehensive manner?: Yes.
 Are the references provided applicable and sufficient?: Yes.